benhuson/WP-Geo/readme.txt

 * Added option to set wether maps appear at the top or bottom of posts.

 == Upgrade Notice ==

 = 3.3.1 =
+Fixes minimum zoom levels for maps and widgets, and Google Maps localization.

+= 3.3.1 =
 Some fixes including SSL support including Google sensor parameter on mobile.